PlanQK/planqk-platform-docs/src/docs/service-platform/external-services.md

 # External Services

 External services allow you to integrate, commercialize, and monetize your self-hosted quantum services via the PlanQK platform.
-Your service can be hosted and run somewhere (e.g., on your own infrastructure) and the PlanQK Platform manages the access and billing for you.
+Your service can be hosted on the infrastructure of your choice and the PlanQK Platform manages the access and billing for you.

 Related Tutorial: [Create and Test an External Service](../../tutorials/tutorial-meter-external-service.md)